putyourlightson/craft-blitz/docs/README.md

 > “The site is not being cached when using console commands.”

-Ensure that the site's *Base URL* does not use the `@web` alias and is not determined by a web request.
+Ensure that the site’s *Base URL* does not use the `@web` alias and is not determined by a web request.
 A console request doesn’t come in through a URL so there will be nothing to detect so it is best to provide an absolute URL where possible.
 Ensure also that your site is switched on and publicly accessible.

 > “The refresh cache queue job is stalling.”